Editor’s Note: Updated March 2020.

 Content can help at this stage as well.

-Using video testimonials, customer references and case studies can help inch prospects toward signing on the dotted line.
+Using these content types can help inch prospects toward signing on the dotted line.
 And that’s what’s necessary for most marketers to justify their budgets to their CEOs – actual revenue, not just micro conversions.

 More than 50 percent of all B2B social traffic comes from LinkedIn, and 80 percent of leads are derived from LinkedIn, too.